uptane/uptane-standard/uptane-standard.md

 NOTE: See {{DEPLOY}} for guidance on how to deal with secondary ECU failures for ECUs that do not have secondary storage.

 If any step fails, the ECU SHALL jump to the ({{create_version_report}}) step.

 #### Install image {#install_image}

 The ECU SHALL attempt to install the update.
 This installation SHOULD occur at a time when all pre-conditions are met.
-These pre-conditions MAY include ensuring the vehicle is in a safe environment for install (e.g., vehicle is in a parked state when updating a specific ECU).
+These pre-conditions MAY include ensuring the vehicle is in a safe environment for install (e.g., the vehicle is in a parked state when updating a specific ECU).
 Another pre-condition MAY include ensuring the ECU has a backup of its current image and metadata in case the current installation fails.

 #### Create and send version report {#create_version_report}